*Dr. Ankit Desai *Dr. Michael Fallucco *Dr. Joseph Parks *Dr. Michael DeFazio Dr. Jacob Rinkinen

-With time, the effects of gravity, breast-feeding, pregnancy, and weight loss can result in decreased skin elasticity and sagging of the breasts.
+With time, the effects of gravity, breastfeeding, pregnancy, and weight loss can result in decreased skin elasticity and sagging of the breasts.
 Your breasts may appear deflated as a result of lost volume and/or the nipple/areola may be enlarged from prior stretching.
 Fortunately for many women, these concerns can often be effectively addressed with a breast lift.

 Our breast surgery team will guide you through the process step by step.
 At Florida Plastic Surgery Group, we believe that patients, their desires, and anatomy are all unique.
 Therefore, our doctors evaluate each patient and create a customized surgical plan for all of their patients.

 If you have lost shape and volume in your breasts after pregnancy or significant weight loss, you may be a candidate for a breast lift.
 Ideal candidates are in strong metabolic health, emotionally stable, and realistic in their expectations.
 Our doctors at Florida Plastic Surgery Group will evaluate your medical history to ensure you have no pre-existing conditions that might complicate your surgery.
 Since future pregnancies can compromise the results of your breast lift, it is best to wait until you are finished having children before undergoing this procedure.
-In addition, smoking can result in nipple-areola loss and possibly skin loss.
-Therefore, we require patients to stop smoking 1 month prior to undergoing a breast lift.

 A breast lift can be performed in tandem with breast augmentation to add volume to the breasts while giving them a firmer appearance.
 Medically referred to as an augmentation mastopexy, this procedure can give the breasts a firmer, more youthful appearance while adding volume to the breasts with silicone breast implants or saline breast implants.
 A breast lift with implants can address a number of concerns and provide a more comprehensive rejuvenation of the breasts.